PixelCaldera/Hedge-born/index.md

 **Into the Odd** by Chris McDowall.
 I use the hitless attacks, hit protection (called stamina in this system) and rests.

 **Cairn** by Yochai Gal.
-I have taken inpiration from its blend of Knave and Into the Odd, but diverted in certain places (to do: add more detail on what is different).
+I have taken inpiration from its blend of Knave and Into the Odd, but diverted in certain places.
+Most notably keeping roll high saves from Knave, and adding ability scores to other stats.

-**Mausritter** by Isaac Williams.
-I use the usage dots system.
+**The Electrum Archive** by Emiel Boven.
+The science fantasy vibes, with less science.
+Usage, combat zones, and advancement for Luck Dice.

 **Block, Dodge, Parry** by Lars Huijbregts.
 I use a modification of their weapon traits.